 While we’d all like to think we can keep the work we are currently performing forever, it’s just not realistic.

 Government program managers change, contracting officers change, and other key decision makers change, resetting some of the relationships you’ve worked for years to cultivate.
 Sometimes required contract vehicles change, completely altering the list of companies that can even prime the work you’ve held for years.
-All the more reason it’s important to keep a robust pipeline of opportunities to both replace lost revenue and to create growth.
+All the more reason it’s important to keep a robust business development pipeline of opportunities to both replace lost revenue and to create growth.

 When Your Resources Are Stretched Too Thin

 All businesses, regardless of size, face resource constraints.

 If you run a small business, all of your proposal resources may be dual-hatted with their “day jobs” being Program Manager, President, Contracts Manager, Accountant, etc., and their work on proposals being considered “additional duties as assigned.”
 This can limit your company’s ability to respond to proposals one at a time.

 On the other hand, if you’re part of a large division at a top federal contractor, you may be pursuing a $2B proposal effort that has dozens of capture and proposal folks tied up with the effort, making it difficult for them to pursue another $2B proposal effort at the same time without bringing in additional resources.

 In both cases contractors face limited resources, but with different magnitudes.
 While federal contractors often joke that the government conspires to drop RFPs as close to each other as possible, finding opportunities that are spread out does allow you to effectively execute capture management and do a thorough job on the proposal – regardless of the size of your business development and capture teams.
 If you have too many proposals at once, you risk doing a poor job with all of them, and if you have too few, you risk having resources underutilized.

 OneTeam Analytics Gets Your Pipeline Back on Track